-3.5 Cooperation with other customers in addressing worker complaints at shared suppliers No complaints or cooperation not possible / necessary.
+3.4 All complaints received from factory workers are addressed in accordance with the FWF Complaints Procedure No complaints received Providing access to remedy when problems arise is a key element of responsible supply chain management.
+Affiliate involvement is often essential to resolving issues.
+Documentation that affiliate has completed all required steps in the complaints handling process.
+N/A 6 -2 3.5 Cooperation with other customers in addressing worker complaints at shared suppliers No complaints or cooperation not possible / necessary.
 Because most factories supply several customers with products, involvement of other customers by the FWF affiliate can be critical in resolving a complaint at a supplier.
-Documentation of joint efforts, e.g. emails, sharing of complaint data, etc. N/A 2 -2 -- -- -- -- ----- --- ---- --
+Documentation of joint efforts, e.g. emails, sharing of complaint data, etc. N/A 2 -2